sanggs/CS760_Final_Project/README.md

 ```
 python neural_net.py --save-model --batch-size 150 --epochs 150 --dataset data/april_processed_data.csv --dataset data/may_processed_data.csv --test data/june_processed_data.csv
 ```
- --save-model is to save the trained neural network to a file.
- --batch-size sets the batch size for training the neural network --epochs sets the number of epochs to train the neural network
+ --save-model is to save the trained neural network to a file, --batch-size sets the batch size for training the neural network, --epochs sets the number of epochs to train the neural network.